Work & Career

 Approach a friendly manager

-Quit before you're fired
+Quit before getting fired

 Look for a new job before resigning